nxu/nxu-menetrend/readme.md

 ### Changelog
 #### 2017.
 01. 29.
 - Added settlements.sql to resources (I'm too lazy to write a seeder)
-- Replaced two background images
+- Replaced background images with 2 new
 - Upgraded to Lumen 5.4
 - Refactored settlement search API